tkroo/shellmarks/Readme.md

     s                  - Saves the default directory
-    go                  - Goes to the default directory go -                - Goes to the previous directory
+    go                  - Goes to the default directory go -                - Goes to the previous directory o                   - uses xdg-open to open directory in file manager

     # Mac OS X Only
 	o <bookmark_name>  - Open the directory associated with "bookmark_name" in Finder